aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A conclusion is simply the place where you got tired of thinking.
+> 🥠 You will die alone and poorly dressed.

-Last update: Mon Jan 13 05:09:23 2025
+Last update: Tue Jan 14 05:08:22 2025

 ### Let's play! 🎮